Forum Gallery Shop Sponsors Directory

 Now here is a question to get you thinking............. why is it that when there is an "intake" apperture on each wing of an RRS and D3 that you only need one raised intake/ snorkel?
 I know that one side is an "intake" and the other side is an outlet, but there cannot be that much pressure difference across the width of the engine bay to stop water getting into the engine - especially if you stall.

 In the old days long long ago some V8 Land Rovers (as in Defender type Land Rovers) had a snorkel/raised intake on each side.
-A Carbon Footprint is the mark a lump of coal makes when it's dropped on the ground.
+2020 Pangea Green 1st Edition D240 New Defender 110 is here and loving it

 Post #26818 Mon Apr 24 2006 8:17pm